 Up first on the list is a simple try-except block.
 In this scenario, we would attempt to open our file in the try block.
 If the file fails to open, we run the preset values.
 For example:

-try: fh = open('/path/to/file', 'r') # Store configuration file values except FileNotFoundError: # Keep preset values
+try: with open('/path/to/file', 'r') as fh: # Load configuration file values except FileNotFoundError: # Keep preset values

 Check if a File Exists with OS Path